 How I Got Here

 Game development is what originally got me into programming.
 It has ACKCHYually been more than a decade since then, but that wouldn’t look good on a title, so I rounded it down.
-I won’t delve into the nitty gritty details, but I successively experimented with Scratch, Game Maker, Unity, Roblox, Scratch (yep, again) and Godot.
-In recent years, I grew disappointed of game engines and my last verdict was in favor of SDL, which effectively coerced me into improving my ability to abstract and treat games as code and just that.
+We’re about to delve into the nitty gritty details so make sure your Modafinil is ready.

-Fast forward to the last three years of my life, I ended up releasing four quick games written in C and SDL.
-My choice was influenced by my cheap hardware (long compile times were brutal), a choice however that grew into a habit even long after I had replaced my malfunctioning laptop.
+Thus, I entered the Dark Ages.
+In high-school, I silently experimented with Vulkan and OpenGL but I gave everything up in favor of the much simpler SDL libary.
+Truth be told that this sudden shift is to be attributed to my then rising obsession with Linux, as well as my faulty and cheap hardware.
 You can still find these games on Codeberg but, spoiler alert, they aren’t particularly fun and the code is somewhat of a mess.
 Vector arithmetic in C is torture and SDL2’s built-in GPU renderer lacks the ability for fine-tuned control and offers no cross-platform shader support.

 Discovering Odin